Clinician Updates

 STIs can be prevented if you talk, test, treat.

-Sexually Transmitted Infection (STI) Awareness Week is April 9th through 15th each year.
-During this week we take the time to raise awareness about STIs, and how they impact our lives and our patients.
+We are raising awareness about STIs, and how they impact our lives and our patients.
 This reduces STI-related stigma, fear, and discrimination.
 It ensures that people have the tools and information needed to prevent, test, and treat.

 As many of you may be aware, STI rates have increased recently, some quite dramatically.
 One in five people in the U.S. have an STI, many are unaware of the infection.
 Virginia, along with the rest of the U.S., has seen a sharp increase in cases of congenital syphilis.
 The number of congenital syphilis cases is the highest we’ve seen in decades.